 14.34 Building Height Limitation.
-The maximum building height in the District shall be two hundred and fifty (250) feet, except for the area of the District 450 feet north of Broadway where the maximum building height shall be 200 feet.
-Residential buildings within 450 feet of Broadway may be permitted up to a height of 350 feet provided they meet the provisions for the Middle Income Housing Height Bonus set forth in Section 14.35 below.
-No more than two buildings within the District may utilize the Middle Income Housing Height Bonus.
-Additionally, the floorplate of any portion of a building above 250 feet shall not exceed 24,000 square feet.
+The maximum building height in the District shall be two hundred and fifty (250) feet, except for the area of the District more than 450 feet north of the centerline of Broadway, where the maximum building height for any portion of a building in such area shall be 200 feet.
+Residential buildings within 450 feet of Broadway may be permitted up to a height of 350 feet.
+Up to two (2) mixed-use provided they meet the provisions for the Middle Income Housing Height Bonus set forth in Section 14.35 below.
+No more than two-buildings within the 250-foot height area of the within the District may reach 350 feet provided, however, that the occupied floors above 250 feet may only contain residential and associated amenity space.utilize the Middle Income Housing Height Bonus.
+Additionally, the floorplate of any portion of a building above 250 feet shall not exceed -1224,000 square feet.